 Aspects Financial Audit Management Audit Legal It is compulsory in the case of There is no legal compulsion as Requirement enterprises like Companies, regards Management Audit.
 It is Trusts, Societies, etc. voluntary.
-Periodicity Financial Audits are conducted Management Audits are conducted annually. once in 2 or 3 years.
-Time Period It covers business transactions There is no limitation as to the period Covered of the past financial year. to be covered.
-Scope To express an opinion on the To express an opinion or true and fair view of the performance of the Management Financial Statements. during a particular period, and to suggest remedial measures, if required.

-Audit Focus It is concerned with financial It is concerned with review of the aspects of business past performance, to ascertain transactions, for the year under whether it is in tune with the audit. objectives, policies and procedures of the enterprise.
-Reporting The Statutory Auditor reports to The Management Auditor reports to Authority the Owners, i.e. Shareholders in the Management. case of a Company.
+Periodicity Financial Audits are conducted Management Audits are conduct annually. once in 2 or 3 years.
+Time Period It covers business transactions of There is no limitation as to the period Covered the past financial year. to be covered.
+Scope To express an opinion on the To express an opinion on true and fair view of the Financial Statements. performance of the Management during a particular period, and to suggest remedial measures, if required.
+Audit Focus It is concerned with financial aspects of business transactions, for the year under audit.
+It is concerned with review of the performance, to ascertain whether is in tune with the objectives, police and procedures of the enterprise.
+Reporting The Statutory Auditor reports to The Management Auditor reports to Authority the Owners, i.e. Shareholders in case of a Company. the Management.